 Be sure to browse the internet to see what’s on offer – it’s worth trying to haggle this time of year.
 Plus, it can be easier to plan a Christmas wedding on a budget when we’re in saving mode for the winter months.

-If you’ve set your heart on a venue you’ll probably find it easier to get a Saturday date in winter.
+If you’ve set your heart on a particular venue, you’ll probably find it easier to get a Saturday date in winter.

-What’s more, it’s even easier to book your venue if you decided to get married midweek.
+What’s more, it’s even easier to book your venue if you decid to get married midweek.
 Your guests will also find it easier to get accommodation locally and may decide to have a mini winter break as a result.

 The Holiday Season

 If you get married over the Christmas period and New Year, you’ll find that many people have taken time off work in any case, so if you want to have a mid-week wedding then go for it.

 If you marry in the winter, it’s unlikely your guests will have been to as many weddings in the weeks leading up to your big day, and they’ll be ready for a good party.
 Unlike in summer, when your guests could become weary and fed up with weddings after endless weeks of celebrations.